Budget Cold Weather Clothing

 as a shirt indoors which makes them more versatile.

 Layering - I spent time in Antarctica as a marine biologist, the coldest thing I did was setting and retrieving nets through the sea ice in mid winter using snow mobiles.
 Our clothes consisted as several layers, this worked better than a small number of thick layers.
 Sometime afterwards I was a school teacher, I used to give talks on Antarctica and part of this I would borrow bags of clothing from British Antarctic Survey and dress one kid in thin layers like I did, and another kid in easier to put on fewer thicker layers.
 The first kid would always get hotter faster and need to take the gear off quick.
 Layers work best.

-to wrap up warm again when the temperature drops.
+the ability to wrap up warm again when the temperature

 A very varied layer that can be put on or off, unzipped, sleeves rolled up etc. during sunny periods or exercise and then closed down fully and another layer put on top when the weather gets bad again.
 It should be a soft layer for comfort and also to make it a more effective insulator when another layer is put on top of it.
 Half or full length zips are good and allow it to be used as the outer layer during warmer conditions or to quickly vent excess heat.

-Lower body - Thick warm pants of heavyweight synthetic material such as polyester/cotton or brushed cotton moleskin.
-I have worn moleskin pants in both polar regions and wouldn't consider wearing anything else, for warmth, comfort and practicality they have no rival.
-Pants should not be tight fitting, a little loose helps keep warm air in.
+Lower body - Thick warm trousers of heavyweight synthetic material such as polyester/cotton or brushed cotton moleskin.
+Trousers should not be tight fitting, a little loose helps keep warm air in.
 Denim is about the worst possible choice.